chrimerss/allenslib/docs/hydrology/classicalHydrology.md

 __Montanari, M., Hostache, R., Matgen, P., Schumann, G., Pfister, L., & Hoffmann, L. (2009).
 Calibration and sequential updating of a coupled hydrologic-hydraulic model using remote sensing-derived water stages.
 Hydrology and Earth System Sciences, 13(3), 367-380.__

 In this paper, the authors coupled a parsimonious hydrologic model (3 parameters) with a 1-D hydrodynamic model.
 The focus of this study is to envision the calibrating schemes by (1) all-in-one calibration and (2) sequential calibration.
 Not only stream gauge data are used for calibration, the SAR derived extent as well in order to perceive the accuracy of generating flood inundation maps.

+# Modeling Toolkits

+__Multi-objective unstructured triangular mesh generation for use in hydrological and land surface models__

+In this paper, the authors introduced a way to construct unstructured meshes based on topographic data and river channel bathymetry to reduce heterorgeneity, which is well-suited for hydrologic/hydrodynamic modeling.